How to Improve the Likelihood that Your Panel Will Be Accepted at a SHEAR Conference

-Every year, the Program Committee can accept only 50 panels for the conference, and every year the number of proposals goes up.
-For the 2016 conference we received 75 panel proposals and 31 individual paper proposals, so we had to decline more than a third of all submissions.
+Every year, the Program Committee can accept only 52 panels for the conference, and every year the number of proposals goes up.
+For the 2019 conference we received 70 panel proposals and 29 individual paper proposals, so we had to decline more than a third of all submissions.
 How do you give your panel the best possible shot at success?

-First, read—and follow—the instructions.
+First, read—and follow—the instructions listed on the Call For Papers link here.
 You’d be surprised by how many proposals ignore them.
-Nor are we just talking about a missing commentator (panels of three or fewer papers need two comments) or neglecting to list an email address.
+Nor are we just talking about a missing commentator or neglecting to list an email address.
 A number of proposals break the rules of nepotism established by the organization (graduate students from the same institution or with the same advisor, a grad student/advisor combination, a voting member of the Program Committee).
 Don’t give us easy reasons to lower your ranking before we read the proposal.
 Finally, please note deadlines.
-This year’s due date is December 1, 2016.
+This year’s due date is December 1, 2019.

 Third, submit a panel rather than an individual paper.
-Every year the Committee does what it can with the individual paper submissions—and we often succeed with a minority of them—but these combinations often pale in comparison to the full panel proposals because they lack the intentionality (and require the Committee to come up with chairs and comments).
+Every year the Committee does what it can with the individual paper submissions—and we often succeed with a minority of them—but these combinations often pale in comparison to the full panel proposals because they lack the intentionality (and require the Committee to come up with chairs and commentators).
 It complicates matters with the Committee if one of the commentators has agreed to serve on more than one proposed panel, so please make sure that the people you have asked for this job have not done so.